SiyungCho/seroflow/docs/docs/seroflow.rst

 Custom chunker classes can be created and used however, they must conform to the ``Chunker`` interface.
 It is highly recommended you understand the chunking methodology a selected Chunker employs before executing the ``Pipeline`` as unexpected scenarios may arise.

-Please review the [Chunk](chunker.md) documentation for further information.
+Please review the :ref:`chunker` documentation for further information.

 DirectChunker
 ^^^^^^^^^^^^^^^^^